Coronavirus: Ministry surveys schools to prepare for closures

 "To do that we need to know what you already have in place and what some of the obstacles might be so that we can work our way through dealing with them – or at least seeing what we can do to help you.

-"Over the next two days one of our staff will ring you to get your answers to the following
+"Over the next two days one of our staff will ring you to get your answers to the following questions:

 "1.
 Does your school or kura have the ability for teachers to provide online learning?
 Can they do that from home?